rainbowdashlabs/chojodev/docs/blog/posts/gradle_sharing_dependencies.md

     }
     ```

-Now we get to importing our `ProjectA`.
+Now we get to importing our `Project A`.
 For that we need to do three things:

 1. Add `mavenLocal()` as a repository.
-2. Configure our java task to use the same or a newer toolchain version than `ProjectA`.
+2. Configure our java task to use the same or a newer toolchain version than `Project A`.
 3. Add our project as a dependency

 !!! note